csoren/C64MEGA65/FAQ.md

 cartridges.

 ### If only very few cartridges are working, you need to update CORE #0

+This section is only relevant for machines that have been built before 2024.

 If only some original retro cartridges are working but the vast majority of modern cartridges are not working then it is very likely that you need